Best Invoicing Software for Freelancers: 13 Tools Ranked for 2026

 How We Evaluated Each Platform

-We scored each tool on five criteria specific to freelance workflows:
+We scored each tool on six criteria specific to freelance workflows in 2026:

-- Automation depth -- recurring invoices, payment reminders, late fees, and estimate-to-invoice conversion
+- Automation depth — recurring invoices for retainers, payment reminders, late-fee logic, estimate-to-invoice conversion

-- Fee transparency -- subscription cost plus payment processing fees (the real cost most comparisons ignore)
+- Total fee transparency — subscription cost plus payment processing fees plus FX markup (the real cost most comparisons skip)

-We also ran a cost-per-invoice analysis on a simulated freelancer billing 10 clients monthly, factoring in both subscription and per-transaction fees.
-The results are in the "Which Platform Costs Least Per Invoice?" section below.
+We also ran a cost-per-invoice analysis on a simulated freelancer billing 10 clients monthly.
+Results live in the "Which Platform Costs Least Per Invoice?" section below.

 Agiled is an all-in-one business management platform that eliminates the need to stitch together separate invoicing, time tracking, CRM, and contract tools.
 For freelancers, the core advantage is that tracked time converts directly into billable invoices without copying data between apps.